mattruzzi/ev3dev-tape-machine-tape-maker/README.md

 # ev3dev-tape-machine-tape-maker
-Thai program generates files that can be printed and cut out to be used as tapes in the ev3dev tape machine.
+This program generates files that can be printed and cut out to be used as tapes in the ev3dev tape machine.